Aerijo/autocomplete-latex/README.md

 - A grammar scoping package for LaTeX.
 These are the ones titled `language-something`.
 The most popular one is [`language-latex`](https://atom.io/packages/language-latex), but [my own](https://atom.io/packages/language-latex2e) will also work.
 I haven't tested with any others that scope LaTeX, but they should work if they follow established conventions.
   - Note: If you have syntax highlighting setup, you probably already have one installed.

+- For package autocompletion, the command line tool `tlmgr` must be installed.
+It comes with TeX Live and MacTeX.

 ### Setup
-You don't need to configure anything to get started; this package will work out of the box to provide completions for common patterns such as `\begin`, `\usepackage`, `\frac`, etc.
+You don't need to configure anything to get started; this package will work out of the box to provide completions for common patterns such as `\begin`, `\usepackage`, `\frac`, etc. For a more customised use, see [Adding completions](#adding-completions).

 ### In document
 As mentioned above, completions will automatically appear when typing.
 These suggestions are filtered and ranked according to the prefix, which is defined as a `\` followed by any number of letters (`\\[a-zA-Z]*` for you [regex](https://www.marksanborn.net/howto/learning-regular-expressions-for-beginners-the-basics/) fans) up until the cursor.
 If any non-letters are present (eg. number or space) it will no longer show the completions and will wait until a valid prefix is reached again.

-  - **Note**: Two special cases where it will also activate are after an `!` and an `@`.
+  - **Note**: There are special cases where it will also activate, including after an `!` and an `@`.
 This is to support [magic comment](https://tex.stackexchange.com/questions/78101/when-and-why-should-i-use-tex-ts-program-and-tex-encoding) completions and markdown-like citations.
+It will also activate inside a `\usepackage{}` command, giving a (hopefully) exhaustive list of all package installed on your distribution.

 The current scope also affects which completions appear, so you'll only see commands like `\frac` as an option when in math mode.